What Causes Migraines and How to Stop Them

 Doctors can prescribe medications like anti-seizure tablets, antidepressants, and beta-blockers like propranolol to prevent migraines.

-If you are worried about your migraines, then please consult your pharmacist or GP for more information on migraine treatments.
+If you are worried about your migraines, then please consult your pharmacist for more information on migraine treatments.